 - Successfully complete a student teaching internship in a local school setting under the supervision of the Education Department.
 Additional information about student teaching can be found by following the link in the menu bar above.

 Students who complete a certification program are currently not eligible to also earn a minor, though the minor in Educational Studies is an option for students who would like to explore a career in teaching or in education after leaving Gettysburg without earning a certificate here.
 Students who would like to be certified in a field that is not offered here (such as elementary or middle school education, school counseling, or administration) might also find that the Educational Studies minor can be a bridge between their studies at Gettysburg and graduate work.
 These students are encouraged to consider pursuing certification in graduate school or through alternative routes into teaching, which may include teaching fellowship opportunities and teaching in independent schools.
-More information on alternative routes into teaching can be found by visiting the Careers tab in the menu bar above.

 You've Got Questions?
 We've Got Answers!